Punch (drink): Sweden

 Dragoon punch was popular in Sweden and Norway in the early 1900s, and added both stout and beer to brandy, champagne, and sherry.

 United States

-Some claim Planter's Punch was invented at the bar of the Planters' House hotel in St. Louis, Missouri.
-The recipe of Planter's Punch varies, containing some combination of rum, lemon juice, pineapple juice, lime juice, orange juice, grenadine, soda water, curaçao, Angostura bitters, and cayenne pepper.
-The first known print reference to Planter's Punch was in the August 8, 1908 edition of The New York Times:
+Some claim Planter's punch was invented by bartender Jerry Thomas at the Planter's House Hotel in St. Louis, Missouri.
+The recipe for Planter's Punch varies, containing some combination of rum, lemon juice, pineapple juice, lime juice, orange juice, grenadine, soda water, curaçao, Angostura bitters, and cayenne pepper.
+An early print reference to Planter's Punch appeared in the August 8, 1908 edition of The New York Times: